spidasync/UGE/documentation.md

 The asset manager is the main library where your sprites, audio, etc lives.
 You are able to simply add, remove and rename aswell as configure assets within this menu as it is very straightforward.

 ### The "Global Variables Dictionary"
 The GVD is a centralised window where the variables used throught the project live.
+You are able to use a variety of variable types tailored to your needs of your project.
+You are able to simply add, remove, rename and configure the variables in this menu as well as being able to "Lock" and "Unlock" the variables.
+A "Locked" variable will always keep its value as set in the GVD when the game starts, although an "Unlocked" variable can be changed persiently across gameplay.